MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 ## Using the API in code

 ### Setting up the resources keys

+[WILL NEED TO CHANGE APPSETTINGS / CODE TO MAKE USE OF THE VALUES SET BY THE ARM TEMPLATE IN THE AZURE WEb APP]

 To use the computer vision api, first copy the api key you copied earlier into the file appsettings.json, under the ```Keys:ComputerVision:ApiKey``` section.